 Delivering Same Sex Accommodation Action Plan Statement of Compliance

 Every patient has the right to receive high quality care that is safe, effective and respects their privacy and dignity.
-Bridgewater Community Healthcare NHS is committed to providing every patient with same sex accommodation because it helps to safeguard their privacy and dignity when they are often at their most vulnerable.
+Bridgewater Community Healthcare NHS Foundation Trust is committed to providing every patient with same sex accommodation because it helps to safeguard their privacy and dignity when they are often at their most vulnerable.

 We are proud to confirm that mixed sex accommodation has been eliminated in our hospitals.
 Patients who are admitted to any of our hospitals will only share the room where they sleep with people of the same sex, and will be able to access same sex toilets and bathrooms close to their bed area.

 There will be occasions when it is not possible to care for patients in a same sex environment; this is most likely to happen if a patient needs emergency or specialist care.
 In that situation, clinical (medical) need will take priority over keeping the patient apart from other patients of the opposite sex.
 This is to make sure patients receive appropriate treatment as quickly as possible and will only happen by exception.

 What does this mean for our patients?

 Other than in exceptional circumstances, patients admitted to Bridgewater Community Healthcare NHS Foundation Trust can expect to find the following:

 - The room where your bed is will only have patients of the same sex as you